emmercm/www/src/blog/common-markdown-mistakes.md

 ---

 title: Common Markdown Mistakes
-image:
-date: 2030-01-01
+date: 2020-11-10T02:12:00

 ---

-Markdown is a simple and flexible format for writing structured documents and it's also very forgiving with syntax errors.
-Here's a list of common markdown mistakes and how to fix them.
+Markdown provides simple syntax for writing structure documents, but most written markdown would not pass a linter check.
+Here's a list of 11 common syntax mistakes and how to fix them.

 <!-- markdownlint-disable MD001 -->